-Commentary: If studs are being applied through the deck onto the structural steel the stud welds can be used to replace the puddle welds.
-(The deck should be welded to act as a working platform and to prevent blow off.)
+Commentary: The layout, design, numbering or sizing of shear connectors is not the responsibility of the deck manufacturer.
+If studs are being applied through the deck onto the structural steel the stud welds can be used to replace the puddle welds.
+(The deck should be welded to act as a working platform and to prevent blow off.
 In general, stronger welds are obtained on 0.028 inches or thicker deck without weld washers.
 Welds on decks less than 0.028 inches are stronger with washers.